redox-os/book/src/overview/welcome.md

 Please notice that this book is currently being written.

 This book was written by Ticki with the help of LazyOxen, Steve Klabnik, ElijahCaine, and Jackpot51.

+If you want to skip straight to trying out Redox, see [getting started](getting_started/getting_started.html).